Why Is Singing Good For You? | Health Benefits of Singing

 Benefits of singing research

-Most of the information in this article was taken from published research or respectable sources.
+Most of the information in this article was taken from published research or respectable sources when we researched why singing is good for you and what benefits it can bring.
 Click on the links to get a more in-depth view of the research behind the benefits of singing.

 What benefits do you get from singing?
 Tell us in the comments how you think singing is good for you.